-New Survey Reveals Widespread Support for Trap-Neuter-Return
+New Survey Reveals Widespread Support For Trap-Neuter-Return

-Regardless of the precise number of pet cats in the U.S. (a matter of some debate), this much is clear: Americans love their cats.
-And not just those they keep as pets, which are lavished with a dizzying assortment of toys, beds, scratchers, and all manner of indoor-living accommodations.
+Regardless of the precise number of companion cats in the U.S. (a matter of some debate), this much is clear: Americans love their cats.
+And not just those they keep as companion animals, which are lavished with a dizzying assortment of toys, beds, scratchers, and all manner of indoor-living accommodations.
 We love our “community cats” too.
 Indeed, results of a national survey commissioned late last year by Best Friends Animal Society, reveal overwhelming support for the trap-neuter-return (TNR) method of managing the population of unowned, free-roaming—or “community”—cats.